-Top 24 Open Source Alternatives to Playwright Test
+Top 28 Alternatives to Playwright Test for JS/TS Testing

 For more than a decade, Selenium set the standard for browser-based test automation.
 Its WebDriver protocol and rich ecosystem enabled QA teams and developers to automate functional tests across major browsers.
 Building on that progress, modern tools emerged to solve common pain points: stability, speed, cross-browser parity, and developer experience.